The Challenge of China for Adventurous Students

 Class is divided into two components—lecture (fact class) and recitation (act class).
 In lecture class, students learn about grammar and key patterns for usage.
 They are then asked to apply their knowledge to practice speaking in recitation classes.
 The recitation class size is kept small (about a dozen or fewer students) so that students can practice using language in interactive instructional activities and simulated real-life situations.
 The recitation class is taught by native speakers of Chinese and use of English is not allowed.

 In the first two years, class meets seven times a week, two for lecture and five for recitation.
-In Third Year Chinese, class meets five times a week, 2 for lecture and 3 for recitation.
+In Third Year Chinese, class meets five times a week, two for lecture and three for recitation.
+Fourth Year Chinese and Advanced Speaking courses meet three times a week.
 If you have inquires about our language program, please contact Professor Yi Xu.

 Literature and Culture courses